WICG/lang-client-hint/README.md

     to something genericly appropriate (perhaps based normal language preferences for the user's rough, IP-based geolocation), and eventually removing it entirely.

-2. Browsers should introduce a new `Lang` Client Hint header field, representing the users' language preferences.
+2. Browsers should introduce a new `Sec-CH-Lang` header field, representing the users' language preferences.
 This would be a [Structured Header][2] whose value is a flat list of language codes in the users' preferred order.
 For example:

     ```http
-    Lang: "en-US", "en", "de"
+    Sec-CH-Lang: "en-US", "en", "de"
     ```

 3. Browsers should restrict the `navigator.language` and `navigator.languages` APIs to secure